Authentication-Based Recovery API (Email / SMS)

 I authorize Safe Recovery Service to sign a recovery request for my account after I authenticate using {{target}} via {{channel}}

-Submits the receive OTP code to confirm ownership of the target channel
+Submit the received OTP code to confirm ownership of the target channel.

 POST /auth/submit